 When the grains are collected from the process of threshing, it needs to be cleared out of husks and chaffs before it is turned into flour.
 Normally the separation of the mixture is carried out with the help of wind or blowing air.
 The husk and chaff are blown away by the strong wind when the farmers drop the mixture from a certain height to the ground.
 The heavier grains are collected at one place.

 It is done to separate mixtures that contain substances mostly of different sizes.
 The mixture is passed through the pores of the sieve.
-All the smaller substances pass through easily while the bigger components of the mixture is retained.
+All the smaller substances pass through easily while the bigger components of the mixture are retained.

 Evaporation is a technique that is used in separating a mixture usually a solution of a solvent and a soluble solid.
-In this method, the solution is heated until the solvent evaporates where it turns into a gas and mostly leaves behind the solid residue.
+In this method, the solution is heated until the organic solvent evaporates where it turns into a gas and mostly leaves behind the solid residue.

-When mixtures consist of two or more pure liquids then distillation is used.
+When mixtures consist of two or more pure liquids than distillation is used.
 Here the components of a liquid mixture are vaporized, condensed and then isolated.
 The mixture is heated and the component which is volatile vaporizes first.
 The vapour moves through a condenser and is collected in a liquid state.

 Filtration or Sedimentation

-The most common method of separating a liquid from an insoluble solid is filtration.
+The most common method of separating a liquid from an insoluble solid is the filtration.
 Take, for example, the mixture of sand and water.
 Filtration is used here to remove solid particles from the liquid.
 Various filtering agents are normally used like filtering paper or other materials.